jaspersong/Project_CS-4500/report/doc.md

 - Get the network code to run within Docker
 - Assigning and aligning of the node ids in order to maintain ids throughout the direct communication between nodes
+- Make use of templates for similar classes and methods
+- Connect multiple local KV-Stores to support communicating to each other over threads or over network connection